Jeff Berry (baseball agent)

-Jeff Berry is an American attorney and sports agent.
-He is co-head of baseball at CAA Sports.
+Jeff Berry is a Senior Advisor to the President of Baseball Operations for the San Francisco Giants and a former longtime sports agent.
+Berry currently serves as a special advisor for the San Francisco Giants of Major League Baseball (MLB).

 Background

 Berry was born in Owensboro, Kentucky.
 He attended the University of North Carolina at Charlotte, where he was a catcher on the baseball team.
 After graduating with a Bachelor of Science in business administration, Berry signed with the Boston Red Sox, and spent one season as a catcher in their minor league system.
 Following his playing career, Berry was a graduate assistant baseball coach at Oklahoma City University, from 1995 to 1998.
-While at OCU, he earned his Juris Doctor from the University's School of Law, graduating cum laude in May 1998.
-Berry is a member of the Oklahoma Bar Association and a certified agent with the Major League Baseball Players Association.
+While at OCU, he earned his Juris Doctor from the university's School of Law, graduating cum laude in May 1998.